kyungminparkdrums/VBF/README.md

   - Running the line above will give you the certain histograms after certain cut step that you specified in the config file, in pdf format under the name of `<cut_step>_<histogram_name>.pdf`.
 Unless you specified the output pdf directory in the config file, i.e. `--output_dir <dir>`, these will be stored in `./output/` directory which will be automatically created.
   - **config**: i.e. `config/saveOptions.config`
     - Config file contains options for saving figures.
-    - Mandatory options to be included in every line are as follows.
+    - Mandatory options to be included in every line of the config file are as follows.
       ```
          --step <cut step> --kinematic <kinematic>
       ```